 Our primary competitors in the money transfer and bill payment business include other large money transfer companies and electronic money transmitters, together with hundreds of smaller registered and unregistered money transmitters, as well as certain major national and regional banks, financial institutions and independent sales organizations.
 Our competition includes The Western Union Company, the leading competitor with revenue approximately two times greater than our revenue.
 The Western Union Company has a significant competitive advantage due to its greater resources and access to capital for expansion.
 This may allow them to offer better pricing terms to customers, agents or correspondents, which may result in a loss of our current or potential customers or could force us to lower our prices.
-In addition to traditional money payment services, new technologies are emerging that compete with traditional money payment services and digital currencies.
+In addition to traditional money payment services, new technologies are emerging that compete with traditional money payment services, such as stored-value cards, debit networks, web-based services and digital currencies.
 Our continued growth also depends upon our ability to compete effectively with these alternative technologies.